Image

 dhc 5 qsra

 Under supervision of NASA a Buffalo was modified as Quiet Short-Haul Research Aircraft (QSRA).
-It received a new wing with four jet engines on top instead of two turboprops underneath.
-Still, some elements of the Caribou remain and could cause confusion. (photo NASA/WikiMedia)
+It received new wings with four jet engines on top instead of two turboprops underneath.
+Still, some elements of the Caribou remain and could cause confusion. (photo: NASA/WikiMedia)

 Augmented Wing Jet-flap STOL Research Aircraft